Marcell Ozuna Preview, Player Props: Braves vs. Cardinals

-On Wednesday, Marcell Ozuna (.795 slugging percentage in past 10 games, including five home runs) and the Atlanta Braves play the St. Louis Cardinals, whose starting pitcher will be Dakota Hudson.
+On Thursday, Marcell Ozuna (hitting .368 in his past 10 games) and the Atlanta Braves face the St. Louis Cardinals, whose starting pitcher will be Adam Wainwright.
 First pitch is at 7:20 PM ET.

-In his previous game, he notched a home run while going 1-for-5 against the Cardinals.
+He had two hits (going 2-for-3 with a double and an RBI) in his last game against the Cardinals.

 Marcell Ozuna Game Info & Props vs. the Cardinals